Wolof people: Atlantic Slave Trade

 Slavery had been a part of the Wolof culture since their earliest recorded history.
-Prior to the arrival of Europeans to regions inhabited by the Wolof, slaves there were either born into slavery or enslaved via purchase or capture in warfare.
-Beginning in the 16th century, Portuguese slave traders started to purchase slaves from Senegambian ports to transport to their American colonies; these slaves frequently passed through Wolof lands before arriving at the coast.
+Prior to the arrival of Europeans to regions inhabited by the Wolof, slaves there were either born into slavery, enslaved via purchase or captured in warfare.
+Beginning in the 16th century, Portuguese slave traders started to purchase slaves from Senegambian ports to transport to their American colonies as well as Cape Verde.
+These slaves frequently passed through Wolof lands before arriving at the coast.
 As the European demand for slaves increased during the 17th and 18th centuries, the Wolof people became both victims and victimisers in the selling of slaves to Europeans.
 This era saw a corresponding increase in Wolof slave raids to acquire captives to transport to the coast and trade for European firearms.
 Wolof people, known to the Spanish as jelofes, were among the first African slaves to arrive in the Americas, when a group of enslaved Wolof landed in Hispaniola, in 1522.
 They were also the first African slaves to arrive to Costa Rica and Panama.
 Albeit Islam was outlawed in the Spanish Empire among the Wolof people were some of the first Muslim populations to arrive the Americas.
 By one estimate the Wolof, Mandinka and Tukulor made up almost 30% of the African population of Mexico in 1549.
 Enslaved Wolof were also present in Peru and Cartagena de Indias in present-day Colombia.

 The transatlantic slave trade led to the Wolof acquiring European firearms, which were bartered for slaves on the West African coast.
 With these firearms, the intensity and violence of Wolof slave raids (and conflicts with other ethnic groups in general) increased.
 An example is the war between the Wolof and Fulani in the 1790s and early 1800s, which led to the ensalvement of Anta Madjiguène Ndiaye.
 However, these slave raids eventually began to subside as European and American governments progressively outlawed their nations' involvement in the slave trade.
 During the New Imperialism era, the Scramble for Africa saw the majority of African territory, including lands inhabited by the Wolof, fall under European colonial rule.
 These new colonial regimes moved to outlaw slavery, and by the 1890s, the French authorities in West Africa had largely abolished the institution.
 However, the social distinctions between free-born Wolof and slaves remained present during the period of colonial rule, continuing even after the decolonisation of Africa in the mid-20th century, which saw the Wolof become independent from European colonial rule.